DOI-USGS/nhdplusTools/PLAN.md

 Submit hydrogeofetch v1.0 to CRAN.
 The repo is still named nhdplusTools at this point — that's fine, CRAN only cares about the package tarball.

+**Release workflow:** Push an `rc/1.0.0` branch to code.usgs.gov.
+The GitLab CI pipeline runs a lightweight structural check, builds the source tarball, uploads it to the GitLab package registry, and runs `R CMD check --as-cran` on that tarball.
+Download the verified tarball from the registry and submit it to CRAN.
+See `.gitlab-ci.yml` and the README "Build and release" section for details.

 **Done when:** Package accepted and available on CRAN.

 **Gate:** Update README.Rmd `install.packages()` line to `install.packages("hydrogeofetch")`.
 Announce hydrogeofetch v1.0.
 Notify reverse-dependency maintainers (amadeus, elfgen, StreamCatTools) that the deprecation shim is coming and they should plan to switch their imports.